replexica/replexica/packages/sdk/README.md

-# Replexica SDK
+# Lingo.dev SDK

-This package is part of the [Replexica](https://github.com/replexica/replexica) project, an i18n toolkit designed to help you ship multi-language applications quickly and efficiently.
+This package is part of the [Lingo.dev](https://github.com/lingodotdev/lingo.dev) project, an i18n toolkit designed to help you ship multi-language applications quickly and efficiently.

 ## Overview

-The Replexica SDK provides a streamlined interface to interact with the Replexica AI Localization Real-Time API.
+The Lingo.dev SDK provides a streamlined interface to interact with the Lingo.dev AI Localization Real-Time API.
 It simplifies the process of integrating advanced localization capabilities into your applications, enabling you to build sophisticated multilingual experiences with ease.

 ## Features

-- **Easy API Access**: Provides a simple and intuitive way to interact with the Replexica AI Localization Real-Time API.
+- **Easy API Access**: Provides a simple and intuitive way to interact with the Lingo.dev AI Localization Real-Time API.
 - **Efficient Chunking**: Automatically handles payload chunking for optimal API usage.
 - **Progress Tracking**: Offers built-in progress reporting for long-running localization tasks.
 - **Error Handling**: Robust error handling for API interactions.